The 'Level of Service Continuum' to Define Value for Sports Clubs

 We start with a simple graph.

-On the axis, we have Level of Service.
+On the y axis, we have Level of Service.
 The level of service provided by a club includes everything that contributes to how its customers perceive the club.

 Thinking about your favourite grassroots club, consider answers to these questions: How easy is it to find your club on the web?
 How professional and positive is your social media presence?
 Is the location of the club easy to find?
 Is your signage clear when people arrive?
 Is the car park big enough?
 Are the grounds and surrounds clean and tidy?
 When new people arrive, are they welcomed by someone helpful, with a big smile?
 How clean are the toilets?
 How good is the food at the canteen?
 Are there healthy options available?
 How helpful and friendly are the coaches and managers?
 Do all players feel welcome, even those who may not have the greatest skills?
 Are the fields or courts in good nick?